LeidyDoradoM/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 The second part of this analysis considers the estimation of statistics such as the mean, median, variance and standard deviation for the data in [Suspension_Coil.csv](https://raw.githubusercontent.com/LeidyDoradoM/MechaCar_Statistical_Analysis/main/Resources/Suspension_Coil.csv).
 This dataset contains the results from multiple production lots of MechaCar prototypes.
-In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
-Figure 2 and 3 show these statistics in two different scenarios: Statistics computed across all the production lots, and statistics computed for each of the production lots:
+In this dataset, the weight capacities of multiple suspension coils (PSI) were tested to determine if the manufacturing process is consistent across production lots.
+Figure 2 and 3 show these statistics in two different scenarios: Statistics for PSI computed across all the production lots, and statistics computed for each of the production lots:

 ![Deliverable2-1](https://raw.githubusercontent.com/LeidyDoradoM/MechaCar_Statistical_Analysis/main/Images/total_summary.png)